0wn1/discord-url-media-mysql-replacer/README.md

 ________________________________________________________________

 ### Notes:
-- Sometimes, the application may fail to find and replace the URL in the database.
-If this occurs, repeat the process.
-- It's advisable to run the application before starting your server.
+- It's advisable to run the application before starting your FiveM server.
 - This application has not been tested extensively on databases with large datasets.
 Adjustments may be required for optimal performance.